johanseaxis/acap-native-sdk-examples/web-server/README.md

 └── README.md - Step by step instructions on how to run the example
 ```

-## Prerequisites
-The following items are required to run this example:
-* Camera: Q1615-MkIII
-* ACAP4 Docker version 19.03.5 or higher
-* Camera Firmware: 10.2

 ## Limitations
-* Apache Reverse Proxy does not work with content, i.e. images, in the HTML page
+* Apache Reverse Proxy can not translate content with absolute addresses (i.e. /image.png) in the HTML page.
+Use only relative content (i.e. image.png or ../image.png)).

 ## How to build the code